marcellbarsony/notes/CCNA/1.0_Network_fundamentals/1.6_IPv4_addressing_and_subnetting/01_IP_Address.md

 | Decimal         | 128 | 64  | 32  | 16  | 8   | 4   | 2   | 1   |

 [Wikipedia - IP address](https://en.wikipedia.org/wiki/IP_address)

+## Static vs. Dynamic

+Network administrators assign (statically or dynamically) an IP address to each device connected to a network.

+- **Static** – Static IP address is set manually on the device.
+  It is best practice to set static IP addresses on network devices, such as routers, switches and servers.

+- **Dynamic** – Dynamic IP address can be automatically allocated to a device via DHCP.
+  Dynamic IP addresses are best to be used on end devices.

+## Public vs. Private

+- **Public** – Used to route Internet traffic.
+  This is given out by ISPs to their customers.

+- **Private** – Used in private networks for internal traffics within the LAN.
+  Private addresses are not routable on the Internet.

 ## Subnetworks